webfactorymk/ng2-canvas-whiteboard/README.md

 # ng2-canvas-whiteboard

 Add a canvas component which the user can draw on.
-The coordinates are drawn as a percentage of the containers width and height.
+<br/>The coordinates are drawn as a percentage of the containers width and height.
-To reuse them anywhere, they need to be remapped (multiply the received x and y coordinates with their width and height accordingly)
+<br/>To reuse them anywhere, they need to be remapped (multiply the received x and y coordinates with their width and height accordingly)

+**Features:**<br/>
+- Supports touch.
+- Supports UNDO/REDO.
+- Implements a color picker.
+- Sends outputs on every action.
+- Contains inputs for multiple modifications.

 # Install